vitorlz/TorxEngine/README.md

 ## How to use
 After booting up TorxEditor, you can take a look at an example scene by going **File** → **Load Project** → **Sandbox**. <br/>
-You can also create a new empty project.
-However, this is not advised as I'm currently working on project creation.

 ### Controls
 The editor camera controls are very similar to Blender's: